 \begin{lemma} Suppose $G$ has a hyperbolic floor structure over $H$.
 Then there exists a finite sequence

 such that, for each $i<m$, $G^{i+1}$ has a surface flat structure over $G^i$. \end{lemma}

-We use surface and free abelian flats in order to define towers.
+We use surface flats and free abelian flats in order to define towers.

-\begin{definition} A group $G$ has the structure of a tower (of height $m$) over a subgroup $H$ if there exists a sequence $G=G^m>G^{m-1}>\ldots>G^0=H$, where for each $i$, $0\leq i<m$, one of the following holds: \begin{itemize} \item[(i)] $G^{i+1}$ is the free product of $G^i$ with either a free group or with the fundamental group of a closed surface of Euler characteristic at most $-2$; \item[(ii)] $G^{i+1}$ has the structure of a surface flat over $G^i$; \item[(iii)] $G^{i+1}$ has the structure of a free abelian flat over $G^i$. \end{itemize}
+\begin{definition} A group $G$ has the structure of a tower (of height $m$) over a subgroup $H$ if there exists a sequence $G=G^m>G^{m-1}>\ldots>G^0>H$, where $G^0:=H*\F$ with $\F$ a finite rank free group and for each $i$, $0< i<m$, one of the following holds: \begin{itemize} \item[(i)] the group $G^{i+1}$ has the structure of a surface flat over $G^i$ in which $H$ is a subgroup of $G^i$; \item[(ii)] the group $G^{i+1}$ has the structure of a free abelian flat over $G^i$ in which $H$ is a subgroup of $G^i$ and the peg cannot be conjugated into a group that corresponds to an abelian flat of a previous floor . \end{itemize}

 \end{definition}